-If you are a tenant with a complaint about a landlord, we encourage you to use all available, lawful methods to resolve the matter with the landlord before approaching the Community Housing Regulatory Authority (CHRA).
+If you are a tenant with a complaint about a CHP landlord registered with us, we encourage you to use all available, lawful methods to resolve the matter with them before approaching the Community Housing Regulatory Authority (CHRA).

-Any person can make a complaint in writing about a registered CHP to CHRA if you believe the CHP has breached any of its eligibility criteria or Performance Standards for registration.
+Any person can make a written complaint to CHRA about a registered CHP if they believe the CHP has breached the eligibility criteria and/or Performance Standards.

 - Check whether the conduct may amount to a breach of the Performance Standards.

 What to include with your complaint

 To help us to properly consider your complaint, please provide this information along with your written complaint:

 - Your name and contact details

 - A brief description of the matter that has led to the complaint, including relevant dates, places, and times